- 10 tablespoons unsalted butter, plus more for pan, at room temperature

 - Fresh mint, for garnish

-- Preheat the oven to 350 degrees F and butter an 8-inch square non-reactive metal baking pan.
+Preheat the oven to 350º F and butter an 8-inch round non-reactive metal baking pan.